-“A Tuesday afternoon in October.
+Tuesday afternoon, October.
 I was on the way to college.
-I still remember the sweat beating down my back as I stood outside the black iron gates of Mary Immaculate College, Limerick.
+Sweat was dripping down my back as I stood outside the black iron gates of Mary Immaculate College in Limerick.

-My mum would ring me and simply ask the question “are you gay?”
+My mum rang me and asked me, “are you gay?”
 It was as easy as that.
-My mother asked and did the hard work for me.
-She would later out me to my sister in Australia, my grandmother, grandfather, aunties, her best friends and the local parish before I got home from college that weekend.
+Her simple question did all the hard work for me.
+She would later out me to my sister in Australia, my grandmother, grandfather, aunties, best friends and the local parish before I was even home from college that weekend.

-At the time I was furious, I felt it was my story to tell.
-But now it’s a funny story to tell on the first date over a pint or two.” – Dave
+At the time, I was furious.
+I felt it was my story to tell.
+But now it’s a funny story to speak on the first date over a pint or two.” – Dave

 “I was 16 and in love for the first time.

-I was very scared of my feelings but the girl I was in love with confessed her love for me and I told her how I felt, too.
-We decided to be girlfriends but take it really slow.
+I was scared of my feelings.
+Thankfully, my crush confessed her love for me.
+I expressed my feelings for her as well.
+We decided to be girlfriends but took it really slow.

 We would kiss goodbye secretly in the girls’ bathroom after school.
-We spent the whole summer together when it was almost time to go back to school we decided we would be open about our relationship at school.
+We spent the whole summer together.
+When it was almost time to go back to school, we decided to be open about our relationship.

-Unfortunately, she was also putting a lot of pressure on me to come out to my parents, I did tell my parents eventually but not because I was ready, more because I was scared of losing her if I didn’t.
+Unfortunately, she was also putting a lot of pressure on me to come out to my parents.
+I did tell my parents eventually, but not because I was ready.
+I was scared of losing her if I didn’t.

-My friends at school took it very well even though it was a shock for them they were very accepting.
-My parents took it harshly, my mother cried a lot and told me a lot of hurtful things.
-My father told me as long as I am happy he is happy.
-Other members of my family (aunts, grandma, cousin) don’t know.
+My friends at school seemed to take it quite well.
+Even though it was a shock for them, they were very accepting.
+My parents took it harshly.
+My mother cried a lot and told me a lot of hurtful things.
+My father told me as long as I am happy, he is happy.
+I don't know how other family members (aunts, grandma, cousin) took it.

-To this day (I’m 20 now) my parents still vocalise their wish for me to get married to a man.” – Yasmine email@example.com
+To this day (I’m 20 now), my parents still vocalise their wish to get married to a man.” – Yasmine email@example.com

 I had already come out to my friends for two years when my mother found out I was on a trip with my boyfriend.

-I was 22 I had just returned from my studies back to my parents home so I could reorganise and go on.
-After the trip, I had with my boyfriend my mother asked me to explain myself since she found his Facebook account and figured out we were there together.
-I had to fight with my mother and father for almost a year until I went to the army to let everyone breath out this weird unending situation.
-I’m 27 now and my family still can’t accept that I’m gay.
-It might be a really hard situation for all of us but I would never take it back.
-I hated living with lies and the freedom that I enjoy now tastes really good.
-My only advice to anyone thinking of coming out is to come out only when you feel safe and that most of the time things get better. – @tazbones on Instagram
+I had to fight with my mother and father for almost a year.
+I went to the army to let everyone breathe out of this weird unending situation.
+I’m 27 now, and my family still can’t accept that I’m gay.
+It might be a tough situation for us, but I would never take it back.
+I hated living with lies, and the freedom that I enjoy now tastes good.
+My only advice to anyone thinking of coming out is to come out only when they feel safe.
+Most of the time, things get better. – @tazbones on Instagram

-“A night with my close high school friend on the phone…
+“A whole night on the phone with my close high school friend.

-“I’m assuming by “coming out” you mean the first time and first person one has come out to?
-Because we all come out more than once in our lifetime – it’s an ongoing process to ourselves and others.
-So if you mean first time to another person then here is the story…
+“I’m assuming by “coming out” you mean the first time and first-person one has come out to?
+Because we all come out more than once in our lifetime – it’s an ongoing process for ourselves and others.
+So if you mean first time to another person, then here is the story.

-I was watching an episode of Phil Donahue with my mother when I was 10 years old.
-The show focused on bisexual people and I was very confused.
+I was watching an episode of Phil Donahue with my mother.
+I was ten years old.
+The show focused on bisexual people, and I was baffled.
 I was aware and close to people who were gay and lesbian but did not know anything about bisexuality.

 And just like that, I had a word to describe how I had always felt.
-So I told her I was bisexual and she said so am I. It was a life-defining and beautiful moment.” – Markie Twist. @Dr_Markie_Twist
+So I told her I was bisexual.
+It was a life-defining and beautiful moment.” – Markie Twist. @Dr_Markie_Twist

 “I was 15 to 17 in the 1970s.

-My parents dealt badly but came around.
-School was a nightmare.
 I’ve always been out at work.
-I was just who I was in a very matter of fact way.
-I think I might have held back in environments I knew weren’t safe like my high school at the time, but no regrets.
+I was just who I was.
+I might have held back in environments I knew weren’t safe, such as my high school at the time, but no regrets.

-But coming out does not destroy your family relationships.
-If you do not come out these relationships will sour anyway because they will not be based on truth.
+Coming out does not destroy your family relationships.
+These relationships will sour anyway if you do not come out because they will not be based on truth.

-Coming out is not a once and for all experience. you have to keep doing it continually” – john email@example.com
+Coming out is not a once and for all experience.
+You will keep doing it continually” – john email@example.com

 “I came out at 14.

-I was with my girlfriend for 2 months and I felt so much pressure and stress because I hide it to my parents for this long and I couldn’t bear to hide it anymore.
+I was with my girlfriend for two months.
+I felt so much pressure and stress because I hid it from my parents for so long.
+I thought I had to speak myself out.

-I also said to my best friends the day I began to be a couple with the girl because I didn’t want to hide it and I was so happy about it.
-Everyone had a positive attitude about it.
-Even though my father was colder than my mother, they were both okay with it.
+I spoke about it to my best friends immediately because I didn’t want to hide it.
+I felt so happy.
+Everyone had a positive attitude towards it.
+Even though my father was colder than my mother, they were okay with it.

-I would recommend waiting for the moment that feels right and to do it first to the people you know they are going to be okay with it to have a safe space to go if it doesn’t go well with your family for example.
+I would recommend waiting for the moment that feels right.
+Speak up firstly to the people you know will be okay with it; have a safe space if it doesn’t go well with your family, for example.
 Also, try to understand that your family or friends need to process it.” – Ludi